Yoav666s/dnd-wiki/collections/_classes/rogue/mischievous-apprentice.md

 If you're specialized in this cantrip, you can cause sound to emanate from an image you create with this spell.

 ## [Minor Phantasm](/spells/minor-phantasm)
-If you're specialized in this cantrip, as long as a creature is actively distracted by the effects of this spell, attacks against it have advantage.
+If you're specialized in this cantrip, as long as a creature is actively distracted by the effects of this spell, it has disadvantage on saving throws.

 ## [Subterfuge](/spells/subterfuge/)
 If you're specialized in this cantrip, you may cast this spell in order to distract a creature.
 The next attack against it has advantage until your next turn.